-What the Fund is doing
+What the Fund is doing in brief

 Save the Bilby Fund is a national charity launched on 28 March 1999 by Frank Manthey and Peter McRae (the 'Bilby Brothers') to raise money and awareness to help stop the steady decline of bilbies.